-The 50 Peso Gold Centenario coin was designed by Emilio del Moral and the design was later reused for the popular Libertad gold and silver bullion coins.
-The coin's obverse side depicts "El Ángel de la Independencia" (eng: The Angel of Independence) with a laurel wreath in her right hand and broken chains in her left.
+The 50 Peso gold coin was designed by Emilio del Moral and the design was later reused for the popular Gold Libertads and Silver Libertads.
+The obverse side of the coins depicts "El Ángel de la Independencia" (eng: The Angel of Independence) with a laurel wreath in her right hand and broken chains in her left.
 "El Ángel de la Independencia" (a.k.a.
 "Monumento a la Independencia") is a victory column in downtown Mexico City.
 The famous Mexican volcanoes Popocatepetl and Iztaccíhuatl are depicted in the background.
 The date 1821 (the year of Mexico’s independence) and the year of mintage appear to the bottom left and right.
-The coin’s 50 Peso denomination and its weight and purity are respectively engraved above.
+The words "50 PESOS" and "37.5 Gr.
+ORO PURO" are respectively engraved above.

-The coin's reverse side depicts a rendering of Mexico's coat of arms with an eagle perched on top of a prickly pear cactus holding a serpent in its talons and beak.
-“Estados Unidos Mexicanos” is inscribed along the coin's upper edge.
+On the reverse side of each Mexican Gold Centenario coin you'll find a rendering of Mexico's coat of arms which shows an eagle perched on top of a prickly pear cactus while holding a serpent in its talons and beak.
+The words "Estados Unidos Mexicanos" are inscribed along the coin's upper edge.

 Modern restrikes of the 50 Gold Peso Centenario were made from 1949 to 1972 (with the 1947 date !!!), from 2000 to 2009 and in 1996.

 A total of 3,975,654 coins were restruck between 1949 and 1972 and an additional 302,000 coins were restruck between 2000 and 2009.
 The number of restrikes that were made in 1996 is unknown.